-You may feel like you’ve been hearing a lot about how vitamins can help prevent migraines or even reduce the pain that comes along with them.
+You may feel like you’ve been hearing a lot about how vitamins and supplements can help prevent migraine attacks or even reduce the pain that comes along with them.

 Here’s everything you need to know about this natural migraine treatment.

 What is magnesium?

 Let’s start with the basics.
 Magnesium is a mineral that you need to stay healthy, just like calcium or iron.
 Specifically, magnesium helps your body do things like regulate muscle and nerve function, keep your blood pressure normal, and make protein, bone, and DNA.

 It’s found in many foods, as well as in supplement form.

 How do you know if you’re getting enough magnesium?

 The amount of magnesium a person should be getting depends on age and sex, but the average recommended amount is around 310-320 mg for women and 400-420 mg per day for men.
 Most people in the U.S. don’t get enough magnesium from their diets, but older men and teenage girls are especially likely to have low magnesium levels.

 How can you tell if you’re not getting enough?
 Unless your magnesium deficiency is severe, you probably won’t be able to tell.
 Even blood tests reveal less than 2% of the full amount of magnesium in your body, because most of it is stored in bones and cells.

 Symptoms of magnesium deficiency include: loss of appetite, fatigue, nausea, and weakness, which are all fairly easy to chalk up to a different cause.
 Migraine sufferers are especially likely to be lacking in magnesium.